kasmihmed/ivbar_assignment/readme.md

 1. Authentication
 2. TimeZone handling
 3. Validation of the filtering parameters
-4. database views for each caregiver and month
+4. database views on event per  caregiver and  month
-5. Database indexes from improving performance
+5. Database indexes for  performance improvement
 6. Language settings and config